Graduate Catalog

 Special Education: Generalist Endorsement

 The Special Education: Generalist Endorsement Program is designed to provide a highly practical, skill-based curriculum based on current research for educators interested in serving students with exceptionalities.
 The program is designed for educators who hold a current, regular Oregon teaching license.
+The Special Education: Generalist Endorsement Program is fully online.

 Endorsement Requirements

-A minimum of 18 semester hours, distributed as follows, and all required tests
+A minimum of 18 semester hours, distributed as follows, and all required tests.

 Required Endorsement Courses